 Obtaining CFA certification takes at least 2 ½ years, with an average of four years to complete the program.
 Why so long?
 Well, candidates spend six months (or more) preparing for each test.
 Of course, there’s also the requirement to complete 4,000 hours of work in the investment field.

 How much time will you devote to the CFA during those four years?
 The recommended amount of study time is 300 hours.
 However, some candidates report studying even longer to beat the low CFA pass rates.

 What about study time?
-To pass the exam, you should study for a minimum of 30-50 hours for each test.
+To pass the exam, you should study for at least 30-50 hours for each test.
 However, plan to study more (55-95 hours per test) if you lack pre-existing CIA knowledge.
-Furthermore, experts recommend studying one to two hours a day for the best results.
+Furthermore, experts recommend studying one to two hours daily for the best results.